S4F4Y4T/PDO-query-hunter/README.md

 ```
 $this->db->like('name', 'safayat');

-//output: WHERE `name` LIKE '%safayat%' ESCAPE '!'
+//output: WHERE `name` LIKE '%safayat%'
 ```

 <p>You can use the third parameter to define where the wild card will be place.
 Options are: first,last,none,both<p>